lhr-solar/BPS/Docs/source/Hardware/Boards.rst

     modules must be monitored at all times.
 *List of Circuit Components*
     * 2 Molex Micro-fit 3.0 1x07 3.00mm Horizontal
-        * Description: Each connector allows for eight connections to the battery modules
+        * Description: Each connector allows for seven connections to the battery modules
         * Why is it necessary: Sends the voltages of the battery modules to the IC
         * Justification for selection of specific part: Standard component
         * `Datasheet link <https://cdn-reichelt.de/documents/datenblatt/C100/MOLEX_43650XXX2_DB_EN.pdf>`__